L3Ms -- Lagrange Large Language Models: Experimental setup

 \subsection{Learning preference reward models}

 While some preference reward functions are engineered or rule-based, others are learned.
 Such preferences can often be difficult to quantify.
 Alternatively, it is easier to compare responses with respect to the preference, e.g., ranking them from most to least helpful.
-Consequently, the data for learning preference reward models consist of tuples of the form $( x , y_{+} , y_{-} )$, where the prompt $x$ is accompanied by two responses $y_{+}$ and $y_{-}$, with the former response being preferred over the latter.
+Consequently, the data for learning preference reward models consist of tuples of the form $( x , y_{+} , y_{-} )$, where the prompt $x$ is accompanied by two responses $y_{+}$ and $y_{-}$, with a preference for the former response over the latter.

 The preference reward model is denoted by $r_{\phi} ( \cdot )$ (parameterized by $\phi$).
 Assuming the Bradley-Terry model \citep{bradley1952rank}, the model's predicted probability for preferring $y_{+}$ over $y_{-}$ is: